February 16th, 2021 Last Updated on: March 1st, 2021

 Native American tattoos have been all the rage for years.

-While some non-Native people get tattoos of tribal chiefs, geometric designs, nature, totems, dream catchers, and spirit animals that represent the Native American cultures, people who are actually Native often get them for more personal reasons.
+While some non-Native people get tattoos of tribal chiefs, geometric designs, nature, totems, dream catchers, and spirit animals that represent the Native American cultures, people who are Native often get them for more personal reasons.

 The ritual of getting a Native American tattoo